Step-by-step workflow guide

 - Organizational context, signals, and assessment lineage carry forward automatically

-- AIM classifies the relationship as follow_on, rescope, or full_refresh
+- AIM classifies the relationship in plain language as follow-on work, a rescope, or a full refresh

 - Each engagement cycle adds to AIM's accumulated intelligence for your organization — improving accuracy and relevance over time